thecodekitchen/flython/README.md

 cd <your-project-name>
 flython run
 ```
 to run both from a single terminal!
-At the moment, that gets a little chaotic since the server logs for the back end server are mixed in with the debug logs for the front end application.
-This is especially messy when debugging mobile front ends.
-However, the recommended approach is to do your main integration testing in a less verbose desktop build for the front end (option 1 in the run command typically) and run the back end server separately when debugging the mobile implementation.

 There will be a top level file called test_models.json in the built directory.
 Notice that there is one more model in the JSON than the generated front and back end model files.